 From 2010 to 2012, federal funding from community development block grants to the city -- of which nonprofits receive a slice -- has fallen from $1.1 million to $840,292.
 At the same time, funding to nonprofits from the city's general fund has dropped from $86,231 to zero.

 Gloria Sandoval, CEO of Concord-based STAND For Families Free of Violence, is surprised more local nonprofits are not joining forces.
-STAND and the Family Stress Center merged
+STAND and the Family Stress Center merged in 2010, which Sandoval said helped matters for a time.

 In July, the nonprofit cut 12.8 full-time positions after receiving $300,000 less in donations this year than last.